jtpaasch/dock/README.md

 These options persist after you specify them once, because they get saved in your Vagrantfile, so you don't have to specify them again.
-For instance, if you boot your VM with IP 192.168.0.10, like this
+For instance, if you boot your VM with IP 192.168.0.10, like this:

     $ dock up --ip 192.168.0.10

-you then can later just do this
+you then can later just do this:

     $ dock up